18 Jun 2021

 Finally, it is also useful to think of the synergies in the process of increasing sustainability.
 There is a strong argument that firms are better at improving the sustainability of their production when they do not act in isolation.
 Synergies are especially relevant in industries where value creation includes inputs from multiple firms.
 Such arguments are also more likely to apply for small businesses, who, individually, would be unable to make sustainability improvements on their production.

 This thought experiment may seem simplistic and it is likely that, akin to the many studies on innovation, one would find that the precise relationship between sustainability investments and competition is largely heterogeneous, varying not only from market to market, but across different firms as well.
 But this sort of general analogy can be very useful in targeting better policies.
 For example, understanding how the underlying sustainability incentives are driven by market conditions is hugely important if governments want to impose regulations to spur sustainability spending.
 A clearer framework helps regulators understand in which industries regulation might be necessary, and in which markets competition may be more effective.
-Moreover, whereas calls for harnessing possible synergies in sustainability cooperation have been increasingly frequent (see the by the Dutch competition authority, which give a green light to sustainability cooperation between competing businesses), it is crucial to first try and understand how these exemptions affect business incentives to compete on prices, quality, and sustainability before hastily exempting certain behaviour from competition law.
+Moreover, whereas calls for harnessing possible synergies in sustainability cooperation have been increasingly frequent (see the draft guidelines by the Dutch competition authority, which give a green light to sustainability cooperation between competing businesses), it is crucial to first try and understand how these exemptions affect business incentives to compete on prices, quality, and sustainability before hastily exempting certain behaviour from competition law.

 Aghion, P., Bloom, N., Blundell, R., Griffith, R., & Howitt, P. (2005).
 Competition and innovation: An inverted-U relationship.
 The quarterly journal of economics, 120(2), 701-728.